acm-uiuc/til/_til/macos/clean-up-old-homebrew-files.md

+---
-# Clean Up Old Homebrew Files
+title: Clean Up Old Homebrew Files
+category: macos
+---

 If you've been using [Homebrew](https://github.com/Homebrew/homebrew) for a while, you may have built up some cruft in the form old and outdated files.